 Athena Elafros (she/her) is an Associate Professor of Sociology at the University of Lethbridge.
 She is a qualitative cultural sociologist who studies culture and inequality.
 Her current projects include collaborations with Dr. Christopher Churchill on the role of different forms of labour within musical and literary cultural fields; Dr. Amandine Pras, Grace Brooks, and Monica Lockett on sound engineers’ and producers’ experiences of microaggressions in the recording studio; and Tif Semach on collecting and preserving the oral histories of GSA members and facilitators in Alberta, Canada.

 Tif Semach (she/they) is a Sessional Instructor in Sociology and Kinesiology at the University of Lethbridge, Sessional Instructor in the 2+2 Niitsitapi Arts and Science Diploma Program at Red Crow Community College, and a Ph.D student in Cultural, Social, and Political Thought at the University of Lethbridge.
 Their doctoral research will examine the impact of the COVID-19 pandemic on 2SLGBTQ+ high school students in Alberta, Canada.

-Wednesday Culley (he/him) is a fourth-year undergraduate student at the University of Lethbridge.
-His history with his own high school GSA is where the passion for GSA’s began.
-His passions align deeply with community engagement and fostering safe and inclusive spaces.
+Harry Culley (he/him) is a fourth-year undergraduate student at the University of Lethbridge.
+His history with his own high school GSA is where the passion for GSAs began.
+His interests align deeply with community engagement and fostering safe and inclusive spaces.